-When we moved to Berlin, swimming in the Spree was not part of our plans.
-But, things could change in the near future and we are not talking about the Badeschiff.
+Swimming in the Spree was not part of our plans when we moved to Berlin.
+But things could change shortly, and we are not discussing the Badeschiff.
 We are talking about swimming in the Spree.
 More precisely, we are talking about swimming in the Spree right where the Museum Island is.

 What will be the Flussbad Berlin?

-This urban heaven would be a little bigger than fifteen Olympic swimming pools that would be fed by river water flowing through 780 meters of a reed bed filtration system.
-If this project comes out of the paper, you could reach the water just by jumping from one of the bridges.
+This urban heaven would be more significant than fifteen Olympic swimming pools fed by river water flowing through 780 meters of a reed bed filtration system.
+If this project comes out of the paper, you could reach the water by jumping from one of the bridges.
 Or, if you are more polite, walk down one of the stairs around the area.

 Flussbad Berlin